-Sandalwood Project 2007 plantations are spread over three separate sites on the Ivanhoe Plain north of the Kununurra townsite as follows:
+The TFS 2007 plantations are spread over three separate sites on the Ivanhoe Plain north of the Kununurra townsite as follows:

-- 1. Voyager 9 is located on King Location 240.
+- Voyager 9 is located on King Location 240.
 Voyager 1, 2, 3, 4, 5, 6, 7 and 8 are located on Location 257; - 2.
 Ivanhoe East (King Location 259) Blocks 1 to 7 inclusive; - 3.
 Rogers (King Location 239/2) comprises two Blocks, 1 and 2; - 4.
 A section of RSR 2.

-All Blocks were planted in 2008 and are now ten years old.
+All Blocks were planted in 2008 and are now eleven years old.

-Voyager 9 contains Cathormion umbellatum, Dalbergia lanceolaria and Cassia siamea as hosts.
+Voyager 9 (1.33 ha) contains Cathormion umbellatum, Dalbergia lanceolaria and Cassia siamea as hosts.
 Trials are located in the Block.
-Voyager 1 has Cathormion umbellatum and Dalbergia lanceolaria as hosts.
+Voyager 1 (35.02 ha) has Cathormion umbellatum and Dalbergia lanceolaria as hosts.
 The Cathormion umbellatum is extremely healthy reflecting its adaptation to heavy soils and moist soil conditions.
-Voyager 2 has Cathormion umbellatum and Cassia siamea as hosts.
-The sandalwood throughout Voyager is relatively healthy and reflects the better growing conditions that are a feature of some of the Voyager Blocks.
-Voyager 8 contains the hosts Dalbergia lanceolaria and Cathormion umbellatum.
-Growth is average to poor particularly towards the south western part of the Block where soils are heavier.
-Parts of Blocks 3, 5 and 6 of Voyager are located on Aquitaine clay which impedes drainage, thus growth of sandalwood can be expected to be poor in these areas.
+Voyager 2 (28.85 ha), 3 (26.13 ha), 4 (46.81 ha), 5 (22.1 ha), 6 (23.73 ha), and 7 (23.63 ha), have Cathormion umbellatum and Cassia siamea as hosts.
+As a general comment, the sandalwood at Voyager are healthier than usual and reflect the drier than normal wet season where there was little or no waterlogging.
+Voyager 8 (23.28 ha) contains the hosts Dalbergia lanceolaria and Cathormion umbellatum.
+Growth is average to poor particularly towards the south west of the Block where soils are heavier.
+Parts of Blocks 3, 5 and 6 are located on Aquitaine clay which impedes drainage, thus growth of sandalwood can be expected to be poor in these areas.
 Generally, all the Blocks at Voyager tend to be variable with very good and poor patches throughout.
 Parts of these Blocks would benefit from a reduction in the canopy size of Dalbergia lanceolaria and Cassia siamea.
+This is becoming critical with over topping of sandalwood becoming severe.

-Blocks 1, 2, 3, 4, 5, 8 and 9 of Voyager received three applications of herbicide to control weeds.
-Blocks 6 and 7 of Voyager received four applications of herbicide.
-At this stage in the life of the plantation, spraying of herbicide is primarily aimed at clearing weeds from the interrows to facilitate the flow of irrigation water and to reduce the fire hazard.
-Vines were removed in some of the Blocks.
+Blocks 1, 2, 3, 5, 6, 7 and 8 received three application of a knockdown herbicide spray, while Blocks 4 and 9 received four sprays.
+At this stage in the life of the plantation spraying of herbicide is primarily aimed at clearing weeds from the interrows to facilitate the flow of irrigation water and to reduce the fire hazard.